Tekl/beolingus-deutsch-englisch/README.md

 ![Schritt 2](images/manual%20installation/dict-inst-2cursor.png)
 2. Quit and restart the Dictionary-App, so it will se the newly installed plugin.
 Open the Preferences of Dictionary.app (⌘+Comma), scroll to the entry “OpenThesaurus Deutsch” and click the checkbox.
 ![Schritt 3](images/manual%20installation/dict-inst-3cursor.png)

-#### Manual installation for Mac OS X 10.6

-1. Download the plain dictionary file:  [BeoLingus Deutsch-Englisch.dictionary](https://github.com/Tekl/beolingus-deutsch-englisch/raw/master/objects/Dictionaries/BeoLingus Deutsch-Englisch.dictionary)
-2. Copy the downloaded plugin into the folder `/Library/Dictionaries` (for all users) or `~/Library/Dictionaries` (for current user).
-Maybe you have to create the folder first.
-3. Quit and restart the Dictionary-App, so it will se the newly installed plugin.
-Open the Preferences of Dictionary.app (⌘+Comma), scroll to the entry “OpenThesaurus Deutsch” and click the checkbox.
-4. It could be necessary to re-login/restart or to quit the process “DictionaryPanel” in the Activity Monitor, so the plugin can be used in the dictionary panel (⌃⌘D).

 ### Uninstalling